Actindo-AG/Documentation/EDI/Operation/07_PrepareWorkflow.md

 # Prepare workflow

-Extend your workflows by adding actions for exporting the EDIFACT messages.
+Extend your workflows by adding an action to export the EDIFACT messages.
 To do this, use a workflow that processes the business document you want to transfer to your EDIFACT message receiver, for example an invoice or a delivery note.

 To integrate the export to the workflow, you need to insert an *Execute PHP code* core action.
 For detailed information on this core action, see [Execute PHP code](../../ActindoWorkFlow/UserInterface/08_CoreActions.md#execute-php-code).
+You can insert this action at any position in the workflow in which you have access to the required business document data.
+Bear in mind that any errors that occur after export and before posting for subsequent processes can lead to data inconsistencies.

 The following example shows how to export a delivery note via an export definition.